 -After Game 1, winning team selects ‘shoe color and will throw first to begin the game.

 -Winning Team is responsible for covering the pits after their Match.
 If Pits are not covered after play, Winning Team will be deducted Six (6) League Points.

 After Game 1 the Winning team will put its Team out prior to playing the first game with each player moving to his respective pit box.
 The Team that Lost the Prior Match will then be afforded the Luxury of countering with the Two Players that best suits the team.

 -After Game One, the Prior Game’s Winning Team will Throw First in each of the Match’s Remaining Six (6) Games.

 Because the Teams are so even, it is Difficult for any team to Fairly Compete if the Opposing Team fails to field a Full Squad.
 In order to Balance this, we’ve come up with the following “Fairness Provisions.”

 1. If a Team is Missing Player #4 on a given Match Night, that team will only be allowed to play its #1 Player a Maximum of 4 times and not 3 Games in a row.
 Additionally, this team must play its #2 and #3 Five (5) times each.
 No player may play Six (6) Games.

 Finally, the team missing its #4 must put its lineup out First prior to Each Game regardless of which team is Home or Away.

-2. If a team shows with only Team Members #1 and #2 on this site, the Opposing team is Granted Five (5) Points before Each Game begins.
-Accordingly, the team with only #1 and #2 will begin each game down, 5-0.
+2. If a team shows with only Team Members #1 and #2 on this site, the Opposing team is Granted Five (5) Points before Each Game after Game 4.
+This rule applies after Game 4 because any given week any team could play players #1 and #2 the first four games.